Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Brewers have a record of 2-3.
+- In six games as the underdog over the last 10 matchups, the Brewers have a record of 3-3.

-- In their previous 10 matchups with a total posted by oddsmakers, the Brewers and their foes are 4-6-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by sportsbooks, the Brewers and their foes are 4-6-0 when it comes to hitting the over.

+- The previous 10 Brewers contests have not had a spread posted by bookmakers.

 Brewers Betting Records & Stats

-- The Brewers have come away with three wins in the six contests they have been listed as the underdogs in this season.
+- The Brewers have been underdogs in seven games this season and have come away with the win four times (57.1%) in those contests.

-- Milwaukee has not entered a game this season with longer moneyline odds than +135.
+- Milwaukee has a record of 3-3 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Brewers have a 42.6% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.

-- Milwaukee's games have gone over the total in five of its 13 chances.
+- Milwaukee and its opponents have hit the over in six of its 14 games with a total this season.

 - The Brewers have yet play a game with a spread this season.